 In re Corporate Resource Services, Inc., 603 B.R.
 888 (Bankr.
 S.D.N.Y.
 2019) - In proceeding challenging Chapter 11 debtor's prepetition transfer of one of its businesses, Chapter 11 trustee filed motion in limine to prevent valuation expert Gardner from testifying to his criticism of the "Goldin Report," which was a valuation report of the company in question.
 The trustee argued that because Gardner did not have experience in valuing staffing companies specifically, he was not qualified to serve as an expert witness in the case at hand.
-Gardner testified to his extensive experience in asset valuation generally.
-The court held that the expert was not disqualified from giving expert opinion on value of business because he did not have expertise specifically with regard to valuation of staffing companies.
+Gardner testified to his extensive experience in asset valuation on value of business because he did not have expertise specifically with regard to valuation of staffing companies.
 They reason that "Gardner should not be disqualified because he does not have the expertise of valuing staffing companies or the narrow disputes in this lawsuit.
 The lack of industry-specific experience is not disqualifying."